We hold group training classes in three locations at our Mission Campus!

 Refunds or class transfers can be accommodated if we are notified at least two days before the first class session.

 If, within the first three classes of a series, a dog is unable to attend the remainder of the series due to a canine injury or illness, you may receive a 50% credit toward a future class.
-No credits, transfers or refunds will be provided due to owner health issues or scheduling conflicts after a class series has begun.
-No credit, transfer or refund will be provided for any reason after the first three classes in a series.
+No credits, transfers or refunds will be provided due to owner health issues or scheduling conflicts or any other reason after a class series has begun.

 For adopters who are required to provide proof of class registration at San Francisco Animal Care and Control in order to adopt, no refunds will be provided.